St. John's Eve (short story): Background

 The story takes place in a Ukrainian village; as such, Gogol uses gastronomy to portray Ukrainian customs, including during the wedding of Petro and Pidorka, the narrator's prayer for his grandfather, and the description of the witch's face ("like a baked apple").
 St. John's Eve further reflects Ukrainian traditions in the complicated wedding rites described in the story.
 The temporal setting is the holiday season, which plays a role in the plot of the story.

-The story is considered a Kunstmarchen, a fairy tale that is based in reality or folk tale told by a subjective narrator.
+The story is considered a Kunstmärchen, a fairy tale that is based in reality or folk tale told by a subjective narrator.
 Foma Grigorievich, the narrator, describes his grandfather's stories as themselves magically efficacious.
 In St. John's Eve, as in Gogol's other stories, the laws of nature are often broken; for instance, the devil's gifts float in water.

 The genre of the story, much like the characterization of the devil character Basavriuk, is initially romantic comedy and ends as "romantic horror."